Roasted Zucchini and Squash

 • Skip peeling.
 The skin is thin enough that it’s perfectly pleasant to eat.
 I also think the skin gives it more structure.
 And it would be a shame to lose that green or yellow color.

 • Use all the space on you baking sheet.
 Take advantage of every square inch of metal on your pan.
 The diced zucchini and squash should be in a single layer, spread from corner to corner on the baking sheet.
-Do not use parchment paper because it won’t give the veggies as much of a chance to brown.
+Do not use parchment paper or aluminum foil because it won’t give the veggies as much of a chance to brown.

 • Dice the zucchini and squash.
 You can slice these vegetables in rounds, but for this recipe I prefer them diced, so they can get panko on all sides.